Pillar

 Missed appointments are a systems problem

-When customers can see their appointments, receive reminders, and reschedule on their own terms, they show up more often.
-When dispatchers can see conflicts before they happen and technicians can track their routes in real time, fewer slots go to waste.
+When customers can see their appointments, get a reminder, and reschedule on their own, they show up more often.
+When dispatchers catch conflicts before they happen and technicians track their routes in real time, fewer slots go to waste.